PsyMem: Fine-grained psychological alignment and Explicit Memory Control for Advanced Role-Playing LLMs: Experiments

 \subsection{Main Results}

 We present the main results in Table \ref{tab:model_comparison}.
-We extracted 500 real novel scenes to evaluate all models, assessing them from two perspectives: Character Fidelity and Character-independent Capabilities.
-Notably, in terms of Memory alignment, Proprietary models demonstrate a more reasonable approach—not merely summarizing but leveraging memory to portray characters more authentically.
-Although Higgs-LLaMA3-70B and CoSER-70B exhibit relatively stronger performance in memory handling compared to other role-play-specialized models, there remains a noticeable gap between them and top-performing general-purpose models.
-Within the General Baselines, we observe that Proprietary models still significantly outperform open-source models.
-GPT-4o and DeepSeek-V3, as outstanding proprietary models, exhibit impressive performance in Character-independent Capabilities.
-Additionally, Baichuan-NPC-Turbo, as a role-play expertise baseline model, surpasses general baselines in self-consistency, indicating that this metric is particularly important for role-playing agents.
+Within the General Baselines, we observe that proprietary models commonly outperform open-source models.
+Claude-3.5-sonnet and Yi-Large, as outstanding proprietary models, exhibit impressive performance in Character-independent Capabilities.
+Additionally, Baichuan-NPC-Turbo, as a role-play expertise baseline model, surpasses general baselines in self-consistency, which is particularly important for role-playing agents.
 Furthermore, it is worth mentioning that DeepSeek-R1 and CoSER-70B excel in Character Fidelity.

-Empirical results under the PsyMem framework reveal that, relative to their original counterparts, PsyMem-Qwen and PsyMem-LLaMA achieve character fidelity improvements of 2.07\% and 3.50\%, respectively.
+Empirical results under the PsyMem framework reveal that, relative to their original counterparts, PsyMem-LLaMA and PsyMem-Qwen achieve character fidelity improvements of 2.07\% and 3.50\%, respectively.
 In addition, PsyMem-Qwen demonstrates strong performance in the Social \& Leadership and Behavioral Decision dimensions, achieving scores of 80.80\% and 78.48\%, respectively.
 PsyMem-LLaMA, on the other hand, obtains a score of 81.93\% in the Value dimension, surpassing all other evaluated models in this category. \textbf{Moreover, PsyMem-Qwen, despite having only 7B parameters, surpassed all measured baselines in Character Fidelity.} Additionally, it is worth noting that both models exhibited remarkable improvements in Human-likeness.
 Overall, the PsyMem framework has demonstrated strong effectiveness in our benchmark tests, enabling precise character control through quantitative character attribute metrics and memory mechanisms.